heri/studiozenkai/content/post/decathlon-the-people-gear.md

 * [Merino wool 900 base layer](https://www.decathlon.ca/en/p/8650947/mens-ski-base-layer-top-bl-900-navy-blue#/?queryID=21c010c954fc1fffc46da5644b54ecde) top and bottom.
 Looks good.
 Can be itchy but cheaper and warmer than Smartwool's

 ![winter sledding](/images/sled-decathlon.jpg)
-Having fund with kids with [Decathlon Snow Sled](https://www.decathlon.ca/en/p/8553500/tray-sled-trilugik-green)
+Having fun with kids with [Decathlon Snow Sled](https://www.decathlon.ca/en/p/8553500/tray-sled-trilugik-green)

 All these don't promise you will conquer the world.
 They promise you will have what you need to start and stick with a sport.
 And for most people, that's what they really need.